-As temperatures cool in the evening, take a breather with one of the greatest cardio-inducing, stress-relaxing outdoor activities the Magic City has. running routes across Miami that are scenic and good for runners of all skill levels.
+As temperatures cool in the evening, take a breather with one of the greatest cardio-inducing, stress-relaxing outdoor activities the Magic City has.
+Running routes across Miami are scenic and suitable for runners of all skill levels.

 Start: Alice Wainwright Park, 2845 Brickell Ave

 End: Near Miami Seaquarium, 4400 Rickenbacker Causeway.
 For the adventurous, extend the run into Virginia Key State Park, 4020 Virginia Beach Dr.